-What you can expect as an intern:
+What you can expect as a summer participant:

 You will learn how to use WAYK.